 Closed-loop extraction is a form of hydrocarbon extraction.
 However, unlike other variations of hydrocarbon extraction, closed-loop extraction occurs entirely within a closed system, which keeps the solvent from making any contact with the outside atmosphere.
 Closed-loop systems offers benefits that other extraction methods are unable to provide, such as safety and efficiency.

 Closed-loop extraction uses solvents to extract cannabinoids.
 In the closed-loop system, solvent moves from a containment tank into an area where it can wash over the cannabis plant material.
 The closed-loop system recycles the solvent, so it washes over the cannabis many times repeatedly.
 This washing dissolves the cannabinoids and terpenes from the cannabis plant material.
 The concentrate is then refined, purged of the solvent, and collected.

-The most common solvents to use in closed-loop extraction include the hydrocarbons butane, propane, and ethanol.
+The most common solvents to use include the hydrocarbons butane, propane, and ethanol.
 Industry professionals also use carbon dioxide during extraction.